 - In Crank, the main character is given a drug that stops his adrenaline from flowing.
 This could work.
 Two problems: in Real Life, he would have died within seconds (this would have left the movie about the length of a film trailer).
 Also, fear is the most effective way to produce adrenaline.

-- Face Off features John Travolta becoming Nicolas Cage and vice-versa through face transplant.
-Apparently we are supposed to forget Travolta being 2" (5cm) taller, or their different hairdos (Travolta gets his hair cut to match Cage's, but we never know about the other).
-Don't ask how muscles, nerves, and blood vessels are connected so well that facial expressions are never compromised.
-Or how the surgery is reversed for Travolta's character in the ending.
+- Face/Off features Sean Archer becoming Castor Troy and vice-versa through face transplant.
+Apparently we are supposed to forget that John Travolta (Archer) is 2" (5cm) taller than Nicholas Cage (Castor), or that their hairstyles do not match (for Archer, Travolta's buzz cut is modified by use of a haircut to match Cage's, but we never know about the reverse, other than potential use of styling gel).
+Don't ask how muscles, nerves, and blood vessels are connected so well that facial expressions are never compromised on either Archer or Castor afterwards.
+Or how the surgery is reversed for Archer in the ending after Castor's death.

 - The Species movies, especially the second one.
 A film about the difficulties Natasha Henstridge has getting laid...